 Teachers should avoid setting or responding to online work before 8am and after 6pm.

-Setting a clear body of work for children of self-isolating households.e.
+Setting a clear body of work for children of self-isolating households.
+With work identified to be available from Day 1 of Covid-related school absence.

 Teachers will communicate effectively to ensure that where children cannot access work online, alternative arrangements are made.